7MinSec/bpatty/resources/best-practices/1sttimesetup.md

-#1st time setup for a PC/Mac
+#First Time Setup of a PC/Mac

+##Once it's out of the box...
 Whenever I get a new machine, here are some general things I do to update/secure it:

 * Download and install all latest OS/app updates, then set things to auto-patch wherever possible